cwarden/MobileComponents/Visualforce/FrameworkDocumentation.md

 **$V.Class** - A standard class that provides OOP-style inheritance in Javascript.
 It is used primarily by instances of the Component class to support the addition of new types of renderable components.
+The 'init' method is given the behavior of an OOP constructor, and access to a parent class' init is provided by calling this._super with any arguments.
+Class inheritance is performed by using the 'extend' method of any class that inherits from $V.Class, like this:

+        $V.ListComponent = $V.Component.extend({ /* Method definitions */});

 **$V.Component** - _extends Class_ - All VF Mobile Components must extend this class.
-Inheriting classes must implement the init, prepare, and render methods, and must call the this._super method before any implementation code.
+Inheriting classes must implement the 'init', 'prepare', and 'render' methods, and must call the this._super method before any implementation code.

 **$V.Component Config**